-McKnight, Light, 82, emphasis mine).
+McKnight, Light, 82, emphasis mine.
 It is unclear how McKnight arrives at this definition and it is equally uncertain whether ancient people would understand this distinction.
 Moreover, if one insists on a difference between the nature of “proselyte baptism” and other repeated, even if “initiatory,” washings, it is unclear how the latter can serve as evidence for the antiquity of the former as Keener claims (John, 1:446–47).

 Surprisingly, Thomas uses this modern linguistic distinction (i.e., posturing) as evidence for “le baptême des prosélytes” (Mouvement, 365)!
-Cf. Taylor who attempts to artificially distinguish between tebilahs (“Beginnings,” 196).
+Cf. Taylor, who attempts to artificially distinguish between tebilahs (“Beginnings,” 196).

-This is a significant shortcoming in the analysis of Taylor who claims that “proselyte baptism” is “set off apart from the ritual baths of purification” (“Beginnings,” 194).
+This is a significant shortcoming in the analysis of Taylor, who claims that “proselyte baptism” is “set off apart from the ritual baths of purification” (“Beginnings,” 194).
 His use of double separators, “set off” and “apart from” are rhetorically revealing.
 In fact, the same word is used in rabbinic sources to the contrary of his claim “In these documents [b.
 Yebam. and Gerim] it is no ordinary bath of purification (tebilah) but has become one of three specific requirements for the reception of proselytes into Judaism.”

 Some rabbinic sources indicate the requirement of witnesses and if the person could not provide any, the proselyte’s status as a convert was rejected (Bamberger, Proselytism, 54–55).
 That is, in addition to circumcision and immersion, there is also an integral communal element to conversion.